lbl-srg/obc/specification/source/useCases.rst

                              3. Relevant statutory requirements and design performance targets, together with performance metrics derived from these requirements and targets.
 ---------------------------  ---------------------------------------------------
 Successful End Condition     User is able to (i) compare the performance of
-                             different control sequences in terms of selected pre-defined criteria, and (ii) evaluate the ability of a selected control sequence to enable the building/system to meet or exceed externally-defined performance criteria
+                             different control sequences in terms of selected pre-defined criteria, and (ii) evaluate the ability of a selected control sequence to enable the building/system to meet or exceed externally-defined performance criteria.
 ---------------------------  ---------------------------------------------------
 Failed End Condition         1.
 Building/system model or
                              configuration information for generic model template is incomplete.